-In our portfolio of clients, Costa sit at the top of the table when it comes to average pace.
+In our portfolio of clients, A Coffee shop chain sit at the top of the table when it comes to average pace.
 Faced with a stream of customers who expect prompt service, baristas work fast and accurately to meet orders, scoring a rating well above 100 at their peak.

-At Mothercare, we saw higher pace ratings at peak times together with an absence of colleagues engaging with customers on the shop floor.
+At one fashion retailer, we saw higher pace ratings at peak times together with an absence of colleagues engaging with customers on the shop floor.
 It was a sign that staff were too thinly spread.
 We know that overstretched teams often focus on the most tangible jobs like getting stock out and covering tills, rather than maximising chances to serve high-value customers.
-As well as helping to drive out efficiency, our pace rating findings helped Mothercare make informed, evidence-based decisions about addressing shortfalls and expanding their payroll budget.
+As well as helping to drive out efficiency, our pace rating findings helped this retailer make informed, evidence-based decisions about addressing shortfalls and expanding their payroll budget.

-At the other end of the scale are variety retailers like B&M and Wilko.
-Although time pressure isn’t as much of a factor in their industry as it is for somewhere like Costa, and they were on a par with similar businesses for overall efficiency, our pace rating studies highlighted areas of work that fell well below expectation – and how tackling underlying issues could save them money.
+At the other end of the scale are variety and discount retailers.
+Although time pressure isn’t as much of a factor in their industry as it is for somewhere like the Coffee shop chain, and they were on a par with similar businesses for overall efficiency, our pace rating studies highlighted areas of work that fell well below expectation – and how tackling underlying issues could save them money.

 Measuring pace helps piece together a clear picture of efficiency, offers crucial clues to help you get to the bottom of issues and sheds light on opportunities to improve your productivity.

 It also gives you a quantifiable incentive for making changes, indicating just how much you could save if everyone was performing every task at the right pace.